SquadFM/Squad-Field-Manual/README.md

 # Console Commands

 - Open the console with the ~ key in the upper left on your keyboard (under the ESC key).
 Then enter one of the commands below.
 - Commands may change in future updates.
-To see the latest list of commands use the following command in your console: ListCommands <ShowDetail 0/1> (Prints out the information for all commands in the game)
+To see the latest list of commands use the following command in your console: ListCommands "ShowDetail 0/1" (Prints out the information for all commands in the game)
-- To see more information about a command use: ShowCommandInfo <CommandName> (Prints out the details of a particular command)
+- To see more information about a command use: ShowCommandInfo "CommandName" (Prints out the details of a particular command)

 [Back to top](#content)

 ## Admin Commands
-- AdminAddCameraman <NameOrId> : Add a player to the camera man list
+- AdminAddCameraman "NameOrId" : Add a player to the camera man list
-- AdminAllKitsAvailable <Enabled 1/0> : Sets the server to ignore kit restrictions
+- AdminAllKitsAvailable "Enabled 1/0" : Sets the server to ignore kit restrictions
-- AdminAlwaysValidPlacement <Enabled 1/0> : Sets the server to ignore placement rules for deployables
+- AdminAlwaysValidPlacement "Enabled 1/0" : Sets the server to ignore placement rules for deployables
-- AdminBan "<NameOrSteamIds>" "<BanLength>" <Ban Reason> : Bans a player from the server for a length of time : 0=Perm, 1d=1Day, 1m=1 month, etc)
+- AdminBan "NameOrSteamIds" "BanLength" "Ban Reason" : Bans a player from the server for a length of time : 0=Perm, 1d=1Day, 1m=1 month, etc)
-- AdminBanById <PlayerID> "<BanLength>" <Ban Reason> : Bans player with Id from the server
+- AdminBanById "PlayerID" " "BanLength" "Ban Reason" : Bans player with Id from the server
-- AdminBroadCast <Message> : Send System message to all players on the server
+- AdminBroadCast "Message" : Send System message to all players on the server
-- AdminChangeMap <MapName> : Change the map an travel to it immediately
+- AdminChangeMap "MapName" : Change the map an travel to it immediately
-- AdminDemoPlay <FileName> : Play Back the demo recording, must have file from server)
+- AdminDemoPlay "FileName" : Play Back the demo recording, must have file from server)
-- AdminDemoRec <FileName> : Records gameplay, you must run this first
+- AdminDemoRec "FileName" : Records gameplay, you must run this first
 - AdminDemoStop : Stops recording and saves the demo to disk
-- AdminDisableVehicleClaiming <Enabled 1/0> : Sets the server to disable vehicle claiming
+- AdminDisableVehicleClaiming "Enabled 1/0" : Sets the server to disable vehicle claiming
 - AdminEndMatch : Tell the server to immediately end the match
-- AdminForceNetUpdateOnClientSaturation <Enabled 0/1> : If ture, when a connection becomes saturated, all remaining actors that couldn't complete replication will have ForceNetUpdate called on
+- AdminForceNetUpdateOnClientSaturation "Enabled 0/1" : If ture, when a connection becomes saturated, all remaining actors that couldn't complete replication will have ForceNetUpdate called on
-- AdminKick "<NameOrSteamId>" <KickReason> : Kicks a player from the server
+- AdminKick ""NameOrSteamId"" "KickReason" : Kicks a player from the server
-- AdminKickByID "<PlayerId>" <KickReason> : Kicks a player with Id from the server
+- AdminKickByID "PlayerId" "KickReason" : Kicks a player with Id from the server
-- AdminKillServer <Force0/1> : Tells the server to stop execution
+- AdminKillServer "Force0/1" : Tells the server to stop execution
-- AdminKillServer <Force0/1> : Tells the server to stop execution
+- AdminKillServer "Force0/1" : Tells the server to stop execution
 - AdminListDisconnectedPlayers : List recently disconnected player IDs with associated player name and SteamID
 - AdminNetTestStop : AdminNetTestStop (Stops the network test)
 - AdminPauseMatch : Tell the server to put the match on hold
-- AdminProfileServer <SecondsToProfile> <bUseRaw> : Starts Profiling on the server for a fixed length of time, after which the profiling data is saved to disk
+- AdminProfileServer "SecondsToProfile" "bUseRaw" : Starts Profiling on the server for a fixed length of time, after which the profiling data is saved to disk
 - AdminRestartMatch : Tell the server to restart the match
-- AdminSetMaxNumPlayers <NumPlayers> : Set the maximum number of players for this server
+- AdminSetMaxNumPlayers "NumPlayers" : Set the maximum number of players for this server
-- AdminSetNextMap <NameMap> : Set the next map to travel to after this match ends
+- AdminSetNextMap "NameMap" : Set the next map to travel to after this match ends
 - AdminSetNumReservedSlots : Set the number of reserved players
-- AdminSetServerPassword <Password> : Set the password for a server or use "" to remove it
+- AdminSetServerPassword "Password" : Set the password for a server or use "" to remove it
-- AdminSlomo <TimeDilation> : Set the clock speed on the server 0.1 is 10% of normal speed 2.0 is twice the normal speed
+- AdminSlomo "TimeDilation" : Set the clock speed on the server 0.1 is 10% of normal speed 2.0 is twice the normal speed
-- AdminSpawnActor <Index> : Create an Actor for testing (Currently unavailable, Devs only)
+- AdminSpawnActor "Index" : Create an Actor for testing (Currently unavailable, Devs only)
 - AdminStats : Retrieve stats from the server
 - AdminUnpauseMatch : Tell the server to take off the old
 - TraceViewToggle : Execute a trace from the screen's center to any object and displays the object's information